Professor Elizabeth Peel BA, Diploma Applied Psychology Nottingham, PhD Loughborough, C.Psychol, AFBPsS

 Professor of Communication and Social Interaction

-Having graduated with a joint honours degree in Psychology and Sociology and a Diploma in Applied Psychology, I then worked for a year as a research assistant/assistant psychologist before undertaking an ESRC funded PhD, under the supervision of Profs Celia Kitzinger, Derek Edwards and Sue Wilkinson, here in the Department of Social Sciences.
-My PhD research focused on manifestations of heterosexist discourse in educational training for professionals about lesbian, gay and bisexual issues.
-I then worked in the, sadly now defunct, Research Unit in Health, Behaviour and Change at the University of Edinburgh (2002-2003) on a longitudinal qualitative study about newly diagnosed patients’ with type 2 diabetes perspectives on health service provision, before becoming a lecturer/senior lecturer at Aston University (2003-2013).
+Having graduated with a joint honours degree in Psychology and Sociology and a Diploma in Applied Psychology from the University of Nottingham (1997), I then worked for a year as a research assistant/assistant psychologist before undertaking an ESRC funded PhD, under the supervision of Profs Celia Kitzinger, Derek Edwards and Sue Wilkinson, in the Department of Social Sciences, Loughborough University.
+My PhD explored manifestations of heterosexist discourse in educational training for professionals about lesbian, gay and bisexual issues.
+I then worked at the University of Edinburgh (2002-2003) on a longitudinal qualitative study about newly diagnosed patients’ with type 2 diabetes perspectives on health service provision, before lecturing at Aston University (2003-2013).

-Prior to (re)joining the Department in April 2016 I was Professor of Psychology and Social Change and Director of Research in the Institute of Health and Society, University of Worcester.
+Prior to (re)joining the Department at Loughborough in April 2016 I was Professor of Psychology and Social Change and Director of Research in the Institute of Health and Society, University of Worcester.
 I have received a number of academic awards, including the Feminism & Psychology undergraduate prize (1998), an American Psychological Association distinguished book award (2007), and British Psychological Society (BPS) awards for outstanding research (2012) and textbook prize (2013).
 I held a British Academy Mid-Career Fellowship for the ‘Dementia Talking: Care, conversation and communication’ project (2011-12).
-Since 2013 I have been part of the Dementia Communications Research Network (@DementiaCRN).
+I am a Fellow of the BPS and a Senior Fellow of the Higher Education Academy.
+More on my career is in The Psychologist (March 2016 issue).

 My research, under the umbrella ‘critical social psychology’, principally coheres around two main areas: (non-heterosexual) sexualities, especially with regard to families and relationships, and health communication, particularly in relation to people living with a dementia.
 I have published widely in the areas of sexualities diversity training, same sex relationships and families, type 2 diabetes, and latterly dementia care and communication, using predominantly (but not exclusively) post-positivist qualitative methods including discursive psychology and conversation analysis.
 Over the years I have received research funding from the British Academy, Big Lottery, Chief Scientist Office, Children’s Liver Disease Foundation, Department of Health, Heart of Birmingham PCT, and the Alzheimer's Society.
 In 2015 I led a BPS Research Seminar Series with Prof Michael Murray (Keele Initiative on Ageing) and Dr Carol Holland (Aston Research Centre for Healthy Ageing) exploring the psychologies of ageing.
 My latest books are Ageing and Sexualities (with Prof Rosie Harding, University of Birmingham) and Critical Kinship Studies (with Dr Damien Riggs, Flinders University).